Bald Eagle Standing On Floating Log

 Bald Eagle On Log Floating In The Arkansas River

-For context, I was sitting in my pickup parked on the auto tour road, near the edge of the river.
-This spot is west of the Tuff Boat Ramp, which happens to be the first boat ramp on the auto tour route.
-Interestingly, I often see a pair of bald eagles occupying the same cottonwood tree during my early morning visits.
-This has been a consistent sighting for several years, leading me to wonder why they haven’t built a nest there.
+I was sitting in my pickup, parked near the edge of the river.
+This spot is west of the Tuff Boat Ramp, the first ramp along the refuge’s auto tour route.
+Over the years, I’ve noticed a pair of bald eagles frequently occupying this same cottonwood tree during early mornings.
+Despite their regular presence, they’ve never built a nest here, which always puzzles me.
+The tree seems ideal, offering height, stability, and proximity to the river.

-I had my Canon EOS 7D camera with a Canon EF500mm f/4L IS USM lens attached and resting on a bean bag draped over the open window of my pickup.
+For this session, I used my Canon EOS 7D paired with a Canon EF500mm f/4L IS USM lens.
+The camera was stabilized on a bean bag draped over my open window, allowing for steady, unobtrusive shooting.

 • ISO: 640